-Okay, let’s dispense with the whole “cruise” issue right up front — a lot of snobby, pretentious jerks think cruises are tacky, low-brow experiences exclusively for people who’ve never before seen saltwater up-close.
+Okay, let's dispense with the whole “alaska cruise” issue right up front — a lot of snobby, pretentious jerks think cruises are tacky, low-brow experiences exclusively for people who've never before seen saltwater up-close.
 And, being snobby, pretentious jerks ourselves, we have to agree.
 Clearly, it was borne out by most of our fellow passengers.
-So what’s our excuse?

 Well, besides being snobby, Amy and I are also pragmatic and employed jerks, and a cruise offers “ease of planning.”
 Because we enjoy making elaborate plans through travel agents about as much as we enjoy cleaning up our cat's vomit.